JoshuaBones/duelingnexus-deck-exporter/README.md

 ### Export
 * Export your deck to a ydk file
-* Export your deck to a ydke link to your clipboard
+* Export your deck as a ydke link to your clipboard
 * Export all decks as zip with individual ydk files
 * Export all but with all custom erratas replaced